 - Starts after head or neck injury

-- Is associated with new medication
+- Happens with new medication

-- The sensations that you have
+- Sensations that you feel

-- The medications that you take
+- Medications that you take

 - History of trauma